Saturday, August 23, 2008

 MY LAST POST: thank you for being part of my experience

-In any case, with the closing ceremony lurking from behind the corner of tomorrow and with a little bit of sourness left inside me following the misunderstood posting on signs, I have decided to conclude my blogging from the Olympic Games of 2008.
-I wanted to thank you all for your generous support and the inspiration you allowed me to draw from before my big race.
-I've been thinking hard to pick my most special moment of the Games and it is impossible though getting up from the ground, believing I was, indeed, going to be able to finish the marathon seems to shine through the blurred fragments of my Olympic experience.
-One other memory that has had a profound impact on me was a posting by a woman called Amanda whom I have never met.
-She said my story inspired her to start running and living healthier.
+With tomorrow’s closing ceremony just around the corner, I have decided to conclude my blogging from the 2008 Olympic Games.
+I wanted to thank you all for your generous support and enthusiasm.
+I've been thinking hard about picking my most special moment during the Games and it is impossible, though the recollection of me getting up off the ground, believing that I was indeed going to finish the marathon shines through the blurred fragments of my Olympic memories.
+One other moment that has had a profound impact on me was a posting by a woman called Amanda whom I have never met.
+She said that my story inspired her to start running and living more healthfully.
 Reading Amanda’s words lifted me from the very bottom of self-pity and disappointment the day after the race.
-It is my hope that I will continue living my life in a healthy and productive way and will inspire others to do the same.
+It is my hope that I will continue living my life in a healthy and productive manner and will inspire others to do the same.

-After a short visit in Dalian and Xi-an, Aleksandar and I will head back to the good city of Salt Lake on Sunday, August 31st.
-I will be looking forward to a more personal sharing of the rest of our trip when I see you then.
+After a short visit to Da Lian and Xi An, Aleksandar and I will head back to the good city of Salt Lake on Sunday, August 31st.
+I’m looking forward to sharing the experiences about the rest of our trip when I see you all in September.

 Zuzana